Litetoken/liteblockd/docs/index.rst

-blueblockd
+craftblockd
 ==================================================

-``blueblockd`` features a full-fledged JSON RPC-based API, which services Bluejudywallet, as well as any 3rd party services which wish to use it.
+``craftblockd`` features a full-fledged JSON RPC-based API, which services Bluejudywallet, as well as any 3rd party services which wish to use it.

-``blueblockd`` provides additional services to Bluejudywallet beyond those offered in the API provided by ``bluejudyd``.
+``craftblockd`` provides additional services to Bluejudywallet beyond those offered in the API provided by ``bluejudyd``.

 Such services include: